Our Team

 Clinical Research Assistant

-Phoebe started working at PARC in June 2024 after receiving her B.A. in Psychology from Barnard College.
-While at Barnard, she worked at NYU's Family Translational Research Group, examining a range of clinical topics, including electronic addictions and dental fear.
-She also worked as a research assistant at Barnard's Social Interactions Lab, culminating in a senior thesis that explored the relationship between social status and affiliation among newly acquainted individuals.
-Phoebe's research interests include improving awareness of and access to high-quality, evidence-based mental health care, particularly for children and individuals from marginalized backgrounds.
-In the future, Phoebe hopes to pursue a Ph.D. in Clinical Psychology.
+Phoebe Muntz joined PARC in June 2024 after earning her BA in Psychology with a minor in History from Barnard College, Columbia University.
+As an undergraduate, she contributed to NYU’s Family Translational Research Group, examining a range of topics, including virtual reality and app-based interventions for anxiety and related disorders.
+She additionally worked as a research assistant at Barnard’s Social Interaction Lab, culminating in an honors thesis exploring how individuals form relationships across perceived social differences.
+Phoebe’s research interests include improving awareness of and access to high-quality, evidence-based mental health care, particularly for children and individuals from marginalized backgrounds.
+In the future, Phoebe hopes to pursue a PhD in Clinical Psychology.
+Outside of work, you can find her baking for her friends and family, reading in a local coffee shop, enjoying the great outdoors, and soaking up the sun at the beach.

 Exposure Coach

-Kadisha joined PARC in December 2023 as an Outpatient Exposure Coach for the IMPACT Service Line.
-She graduated from the University of Rhode Island in 2021 with a B.S. in Health Studies, focusing on health promotion.
+Kadisha Pina joined PARC in December 2023 as an outpatient exposure coach for the IMPACT Service Line.
+She graduated from the University of Rhode Island in 2021 with a BS in Health Studies, focusing on health promotion.
 Over the past seven years, she has held various positions within the behavioral health field, gaining both clinical and administrative experience.
-Kadisha has a long-standing interest in making healthcare more accessible to underrepresented groups and hopes to help bridge the gap in mental health care.
-Outside of work, Kadisha loves to read, try new restaurants, and is always looking for new coffee shops to explore.
+Kadisha is interested in improving access to mental health care.
+Outside of work, she enjoys reading, trying new restaurants, and exploring coffee shops.

 Clinical Research Assistant